retgit151-web/reut-abergel-projects-/Windows Forensics Memory File Analyzer/README.md

 # Automated Memory Analyzer

 ## 1. Introduction
-An end-to-end "Dead Box" forensics automation script that streamlines the extraction and analysis of raw memory dumps.
+An end-to-end forensics automation script that streamlines the extraction and analysis of raw memory dumps.
 This tool integrates industry-standard utilities to provide a rapid triage of system state and artifacts.

 ## 2. Key Features